Why Horses Aren’t Getting Any Faster

 Primary choices in technology for equine racing surfaces, since forever

-Track and field surfaces and swimming pools are different, too.
-Tracks for humans used to be made up of loose gravel, and swimming pools just held water.
-Now the former are bouncy, which helps the runners’ legs spring forward, and the latter are constructed so as to minimize the waves that the swimmers make, which makes the water choppier, and harder to swim through.
-Contrast that with the dirt and grass that horses have been racing on since, well, the 18th century anyway.
+Track and field surfaces and swimming pools are different for humans, too.
+Tracks for humans used to be made up of loose gravel; swimming pools were just big, cement-lined holes that held water.
+Now track surfaces are made of synthetic materials that are bouncier, and more shock absorbent, which helps the runners’ legs spring forward.
+Swimming pools are constructed so as to minimize the waves that the swimmers make; waves make the water choppier, and harder to swim through.
+Contrast that with the dirt and grass that horses have been racing on since, well, the 18th century anyway – there are synthetic racing surfaces, for sure, but they are still more like dirt than not.